Pre-qualified vs. pre-approved: What’s the difference?

-When you see “pre-qualified” or “pre-approved” on a credit card offer you get in the mail, it typically means your credit score and other financial information matched at least some of the initial eligibility criteria needed to become a cardholder.
-Understanding the distinction between the two terms can get tricky because companies can use them differently.
+What does it mean when you see “pre-qualified” or “pre-approved” on a credit card offer you get in the mail?
+It typically means your credit score and other financial information matched at least some initial eligibility criteria needed to become a cardholder.
+Understanding the distinction between the two terms can get tricky because companies can use them differently—and sometimes interchangeably.

 Here are a few things to keep in mind if you have questions about pre-qualified and pre-approved credit card offers.